ovh/docs/pages/platform/databases/postgresql_01_capabilities/guide.en-gb.md

 - **Essential**: the cluster can support at most one node.
 - **Business**: the cluster is delivered with 2 nodes by default.
 Adding read replicas is planned.
-- **Enterprise**: The cluster is delivered with 3 nodes by default.
+- **Enterprise**: the cluster is delivered with 3 nodes by default.
 Adding read replicas is planned.

 #### License type